+On behalf of all Wollongong City Council Councillors, I am pleased to present our draft Delivery Program 2012-17 (revised 1 December 2013).
 In 2012 we presented our first Delivery Program as a new Council which outlined the actions Council would complete in the next five years in working towards the community goals included in the Wollongong 2022, Community Strategic Plan.
-On behalf of all Wollongong City Council Councillors, I am pleased to present our revised Delivery Program 2012-17 (adopted 17 February 2014).

-The Delivery Program is a strategic planning document that guides Council's progress in working with the community and other stakeholders toward achieving the Wollongong 2022 Community Strategic Plan.
-The Delivery Program includes services and projects we will deliver and respond to within our area of responsibility - it is our statement of commitment to the community.
+The delivery program is a strategic planning document that guides Council's progress in working with the community and other stakeholders toward achieving the Wollongong 2022 Community Strategic Plan.

+The delivery program includes services and projects we will deliver and respond to within our area of responsibility - it is our statement of commitment to the community.

 Over the last year, we have been working with and talking to many different groups in our community on fantastic projects - projects that will provide us with a cleaner seaside and escarpment, and an attractive city that offers enjoyable, safe and innovative spaces.

 Highlights from the year 2012-13 include:

 - Reopening of the renovated North Beach Bathers Pavilion which was closed for extensive refurbishment in March 2011.
-Over 3,000 people attended the re-opening celebrations. - Council received approval of a grant application for a 4% loan interest subsidy (\$20 million loan) under the NSW Government's Local Infrastructure Renewal Scheme for a Citywide Footpaths and Shared Path Renewal and Missing Link Program. - Successful implementation of webcasting of Council meetings. - Commencement of the Crown Street Mall Refurbishment. - The exhibition of draft master plans for Grand Pacific Way, Bald Hill and precinct plans for Warrawong, Figtree and Unanderra. - Continuation of the West Dapto Access Strategy including the commencement of the first stage of the Shone Avenue and bridge upgrade.
+Over 3,000 people attended the re-opening celebrations - Council received approval of a grant application for a 4% loan interest subsidy (\$20 million loan) under the NSW Government's Local Infrastructure Renewal Scheme for a Citywide Footpaths and Shared Path Renewal and Missing Link Program - Successful implementation of webcasting of Council meetings - Commencement of the Crown Street Mall Refurbishment - The exhibition of draft master plans for Grand Pacific Way, Bald Hill and precinct plans for Warrawong, Figtree and Unanderra - Continuation of the West Dapto Access Strategy including the commencement of the first stage of the Shone Avenue and bridge upgrade.